 What is CLIMAS?

 The Climate Assessment for the Southwest (CLIMAS) program was established in 1998 as part of the National Oceanic and Atmospheric Administration’s Regional Integrated Sciences and Assessments program.
 CLIMAS is a collaboration between UA and New Mexico State University.
 The CLIMAS team is made up of experts from a variety of social, physical, and natural sciences who all work with partners across the Southwest to develop sustainable answers to regional climate challenges.
-CLIMAS's institutional home is the Arizona Institutes for Resilience (AIR) at the University of Arizona.
-AIR coordinates interdisciplinary programs and groups of faculty, students, and projects across the UArizona campus to develop practical, applied solutions that further resilience in our natural and human communities.
+CLIMAS's institutional home is the Arizona Institute for Resilient Environments and Societies (AIRES) at the University of Arizona.
+AIRES coordinates interdisciplinary programs and groups of faculty, students, and projects across the UArizona campus to develop practical, applied solutions that further resilience in our natural and human communities.

 What does CLIMAS do?